 Blood Orange Margarita with Bitters

 Here’s a blood orange margarita cocktail recipe version with bitters.
-Give it a try, it’s worth every sip.
+Give it a try, it’s worth every sip if you can get your hands on some fresh blood oranges.

 Blood Orange margarita cocktail